rigoneri/syte/README.md

 ### Setting up Soundcloud integration

-In order to setup the soundcloud integration first need to create a soundcloud application by going to <http://soundcloud.com/you/apps>.
-Once you have the `CLIENT_ID` from soundcloud open the **syte_settings.py** file an enter it under the `SOUNDCLOUD_CLIENT_ID` setting.
+In order to setup the soundcloud integration, you first need to create a soundcloud application by going to <http://soundcloud.com/you/apps>.
+Once you have the `CLIENT_ID` from soundcloud open the **syte_settings.py** file and enter it under the `SOUNDCLOUD_CLIENT_ID` setting.

 Inside **syte_settings.py** there are two other options to configure how your soundcloud tracks will be shown.